Updated – January 2025

 If you would like to get some pictures at night, that is a big consideration for what night snorkeling light to get.
 A very bright light, with a narrow beam, can easily be too bright in the center, or have rings of uneven light.

 See the picture of the lobster?
 Notice the bright white spot that is so bright that you can’t see the details?
-In this case I had a narrow beam light that was very bright and I had to carefully shine it beside the lobster to be able to get any usable picture.
+In this case I had a narrow beam night snorkeling light that was very bright and I had to carefully shine it beside the lobster to be able to get any usable picture.
 If I had pointed it right at the lobster it would likely have been very overexposed.
 This is the problem with using a narrow beam spot light that is very bright for photography/video.

 So if you want to use the light to take pictures, look for a wide beam light, preferably without rings and hot spots.
 For general wide angle photography closeups, 60° is pretty nice.
 But if you are shooting super wide angle GoPro type video, you may need over 100° to light up the entire scene without dark corners.
 The picture below was taken with a wide beam light.
 The background is not as bright, but the foreground does not have hot spots.